ePropulsion Pod Drive 6.0 Evo electric pod motor 6 kW including remote control

 - Seawater resistant

-- Hydrogen generation; charges the battery faster while sailing or sailing with a folding propeller.
+- Hydrogeneration; charges the battery while sailing or sails faster with a folding propeller.

 -

-POD motor benefits: Pod drives are direct-drive, maintenance-free electric motors for sailboats and small craft.
+Advantages of a POD motor: Pod drives are direct-drive and maintenance-free electric motors for sailboats and small vessels.
 They are space-saving and maximize your cabin space.

-Furthermore, POD motors offer efficiency gains of between 15 and 30 percent compared to inboard motors.
-Because they extend below the waterline and face straight forward, there's no efficiency-reducing shaft angle, unlike inboard motors.
-This means thrust is directed in a straight line.
-Less power, and therefore less fuel consumption, is required to propel a boat at the same speed compared to inboard motors. - As a steerable pod motor, for example by mounting in the rudder blade.
+Furthermore, POD motors offer an efficiency gain of between 15 and 30 percent compared to inboard motors.
+Because they extend below the waterline and are directed straight forward, there is no efficiency-reducing shaft angle, as with inboard motors.
+This means that the thrust is directed in a straight line.
+Less power and thus consumption are required to propel a boat at the same speed compared to inboard motors. - As a steerable pod motor, for example, by mounting it in the rudder blade.

 -